Andrew Jackson and the slave trade: The land uneasy: Jackson's side of the story

-There are three contemporaneous letters written in 1812 by the then-44-year-old Jackson about this specific platoon of slaves.
+There are three contemporaneous letters written by the then-44-year-old Jackson about this specific platoon of slaves.
 Nearly all surviving letters written by participants in the American slave trade are marked by "insensitivity, self-congratulation, and deeply racist complacency."

 Jackson wrote in 1828 of this much-disputed coffle that "it was said, [Green] was squandering it, by card playing."
-Jackson wrote in 1812 that there were 27 people in the group: "...25 grown negroes; with two sucking children they always count with the mother", and that 13 of the group were girls or women, as they needed "habits."
-Jackson reported no expenditure to clothe the men or boys.
+Jackson wrote in 1812 that there were 27 people in the group: "...25 grown negroes; with two sucking children they always count with the mother."
+He noted that 13 were girls or women, as they needed "habits."

 In 1829, the Huntsville Democrat used this icon for "cotton boats" and "cotton freighting" advertisements placed by Tennessee River shipping companies; in an 1804 letter about his firm's shipping, Jackson wrote, "My chairs and settee I wish brought up they can be lashed on top the goods, a cord for this purpose you will find in the boat..."

-In the first letter, dated December 17, 1811, and addressed to his wife, Jackson wrote "on tomorrow I shall set out from here homewards, on the Biopierre I expect to be detained Some days preparing the negroes for the wilderness My trusty friend John Hutchings, on the recpt of my letter had come down to this place recd. all the negroes on hand and had carried them up to his farm—I have Just seen Mr. [Horace] Green last evening this morning he was to have Seen me, but as yet, he has not appeared as to the State of the business I can give you no account—untill I have a Settlement with him or have an account of the appropriation of the amount of sales from him I shall bring home with me from twelve to Twenty—I hope to be able to sell some of them on the way at good prices—but many of them I Shall be obliged to bring home and as most of that number will be females I leave you to point out to Mr John Fields [Hermitage overseer] where to have the house built for them."
+In the first letter, dated December 17, 1811, perhaps written as the fading Great Comet of 1811 lingered overhead during the last days of what was called the wonder year of the West, Jackson wrote his wife "on tomorrow I shall set out from here homewards, on the Biopierre I expect to be detained Some days preparing the negroes for the wilderness My trusty friend John Hutchings, on the recpt of my letter had come down to this place recd. all the negroes on hand and had carried them up to his farm—I have Just seen Mr. [Horace] Green last evening this morning he was to have Seen me, but as yet, he has not appeared as to the State of the business I can give you no account—untill I have a Settlement with him or have an account of the appropriation of the amount of sales from him I shall bring home with me from twelve to Twenty—I hope to be able to sell some of them on the way at good prices—but many of them I Shall be obliged to bring home and as most of that number will be females I leave you to point out to Mr John Fields [Hermitage overseer] where to have the house built for them."
 Ten days later, he found a buyer for the mother and children, Kessiah, Ruben, and Elsey.
 The day after that he sold Candis and Lucinda.